Udean777/Udean777/README.md

 <img width="55%" align="right" alt="Github" src="https://raw.githubusercontent.com/onimur/.github/master/.resources/git-header.svg" />

-Im a student of Information Technology at Panca Budi Development University, I have a passion and knowledge in the field of information technology.
+I'm a student of Information Technology at Panca Budi Development University, I have a passion and knowledge in the field of information technology.
 I enjoy learning new things and sharing knowledge to others.

 - 🔭 I’m currently working on  Kitakale ID as a Freelance Mobile Dev